DEXFIELD PARK

 Crown hideout.
 After making rough beds on the ground for

-Buck and Bonnie, the lesser injured, busied themselves washing
+Buck and Bonnie, the lesser injured busied themselves washing

 up at a nearby stream and applying makeshift bandages to Buck's